FrancoJalil/cs50_final_project/README.md

 #### Description:
 Application that allows you to scrape websites very easily using commands.
 With these commands you can scrape a website and view the output or download it.

+#### Technologies used:
+- Python
+- Flask
+- HTML
+- CSS
+- Javascript
+- Other small libraries or packages.

 ## Dependencies
 pip install -r requirements.txt